Adèle Castillon: Personal life

-Castillon revealed in Paulette Grisoni's podcast "La leçon" that the couple was already separated before the separation of the group.

-She also reveals a hard breakup, including her break with the family of her ex-boyfriend and ex-partner Matthieu Reynaud.
-Castillon revealed the reason for the breakup on TikTok, but deleted the videos some days after.
+Castillon disclosed in Paulette Grisoni's podcast The Lesson that the couple had already separated prior to the breakup of the group Videoclub.
+She also described a difficult split, including her estrangement from the family of her ex-boyfriend and former partner, Matthieu Reynaud.
+Castillon shared the reason for the breakup on TikTok but deleted the videos a few days later.